 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 3.1 Landlords must have a person or team assigned to take responsibility for complaint handling to ensure complaints receive the necessary attention, and that these are reported to the governing body.
 This Code will refer to that person or team as the "complaints officer".
-Yes 3.2 the complaint handler appointed must have appropriate complaint handling skills and no conflicts of interest.
-Yes
+Yes Customer resolution team in place.
+3.2 the complaint handler appointed must have appropriate complaint handling skills and no conflicts of interest.
+Yes Training needs analysis undertaken, and appropriate training put into place.
+Training needs analysis undertaken, and appropriate training put into place.